surrealdb/surrealdb.py/README.md

 pip install git+https://github.com/surrealdb/surrealdb.py@rust-no-runtime
 ```

-Installation can tak a while as it needs to compile the Rust code.
+Installation can take a while as it needs to compile the Rust code.
 If you want to use the python client in a Docker
 build in production you can use a two layered build which will use Rust to compile the library and then copy the
 compiled library into a new python image so your production image doesn't need to have Rust installed.
 Below is an
 example of a Dockerfile that will do this for a Flask application: